Want Better Returns? Don?t Ignore These 2 Medical Stocks Set to Beat Earnings

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Hologic (HOLX - Free Report) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.91 a share, just 14 days from its upcoming earnings release on February 1, 2023.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Abbott (ABT - Free Report) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.92 a share five days away from its upcoming earnings release on January 25, 2023.

-HOLX has an Earnings ESP figure of +3.13%, which, as explained above, is calculated by taking the percentage difference between the $0.91 Most Accurate Estimate and the Zacks Consensus Estimate of $0.88.
-Hologic is one of a large database of stocks with positive ESPs.
+By taking the percentage difference between the $0.92 Most Accurate Estimate and the $0.90 Zacks Consensus Estimate, Abbott has an Earnings ESP of +2.6%.
+Investors should also know that ABT is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-HOLX is part of a big group of Medical stocks that boast a positive ESP, and investors may want to take a look at Exact Sciences (EXAS - Free Report) as well.
+ABT is just one of a large group of Medical stocks with a positive ESP figure.
+Humana (HUM - Free Report) is another qualifying stock you may want to consider.

-Exact Sciences is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on February 28, 2023.
-EXAS' Most Accurate Estimate sits at -$0.80 a share 41 days from its next earnings release.
+Slated to report earnings on February 1, 2023, Humana holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.47 a share 12 days from its next quarterly update.

-Exact Sciences' Earnings ESP figure currently stands at +12.81% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of -$0.92.
+Humana's Earnings ESP figure currently stands at +0.04% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.46.

-Because both stocks hold a positive Earnings ESP, HOLX and EXAS could potentially post earnings beats in their next reports.
+ABT and HUM's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported